 Medicines under additional monitoring

-The European Union (EU) has introduced a new process to label medicines that are being monitored particularly closely by regulatory authorities.
+The European Union (EU) has a process for the labelling of medicines that are being monitored particularly closely by the drug regulatory authorities.
 These medicines are described as being under 'additional monitoring'.

-Medicines under additional monitoring have a black inverted triangle displayed in their package leaflet and in the information for healthcare professionals called the summary of product characteristics, together with a short sentence explaining what the triangle means:
+Medicines under additional monitoring have a black inverted triangle displayed in their package leaflet and in the information for healthcare professionals called the summary of product characteristics.
+A short sentence explains what the triangle means:

 This medicinal product is subject to additional monitoring.

-The black triangle will be used in all EU Member States to identify medicines under additional monitoring.
-It will start appearing in the package leaflets of the medicines concerned from the autumn of 2013.
-It will not appear on the outer packaging or labelling of medicines.
+The black triangle is used in all EU Member States to identify medicines under additional monitoring.
+The triangle mas introduces in the package leaflets in the autumn of 2013 for the medicines in question.
+The triangle does not appear on the outer packaging or labelling of medicines.